 If you would like to do a tour of The Shed entry is just $10.00

 We loved our stay at Nakadoo.
 We really enjoyed being able to cook and relax around the camp fire.
 Nakadoo would be a perfect spot for anyone who wants to learn about country life or who just wants a peaceful spot to stay a night or two.

-To enquire about staying at Nakadoo you can visit their website HERE.
+To find out more about staying at Nakadoo, visit their Facebook page.